 Department of Pathology

 Moffitt Cancer Center

 Dr. Lauwers research has focused on oncologic surgical pathology in the areas of gastrointestinal.
-Dr. Lauwers has published over 300 peer-reviewed articles, editorials, reviews and book chapters and has been a regular invited speaker at all major national and international pathology meetings.
+Dr. Lauwers has published over 300 peer-reviewed articles, editorials, reviews and book chapters and has been a regularly invited speaker at all major national and international pathology meetings.
 He is also Adjunct Professor of Pathology at Saitama Medical University in Japan.
-Dr Lauwers serves on the editorial boards of the American Journal of Surgical Pathology, American Journal of Clinical Pathology, as well as Modern Pathology and is Deputy Editor-in-Chief of the Archives of Pathology and Laboratory Medicine.
-He is co-author of several text books and of the upcoming 4th edition of the “Tumors of the Esophagus and Stomach” published by the AFIP, and a co-editor of the 5th edition of Morson and Dawson’s Textbook of Gastrointestinal Pathology.
+Dr. Lauwers serves on the editorial boards of the American Journal of Surgical Pathology, American Journal of Clinical Pathology, as well as Modern Pathology and is Deputy Editor-in-Chief of the Archives of Pathology and Laboratory Medicine.
+He is the co-author of several textbooks and the upcoming 4th edition of the “Tumors of the Esophagus and Stomach” published by the AFIP and a co-editor of the 5th edition of Morson and Dawson’s Textbook of Gastrointestinal Pathology.

 Paul F. Mansfield, M.D.